-Volunteering, work shadowing, work experience and project work with photographers or relevant employers are also great ways of gaining experience and skills, as well as making contacts.
+You'll therefore need to gain significant work experience to build this up.
+Volunteering, work shadowing and project work with photographers or relevant employers are great ways of gaining experience and skills, as well as making contacts.
 You should take any opportunity to have your work published.

 - Some museums have permanent photographers who catalogue exhibits and contribute to educational materials.

 - High street photographers and wedding/social photographers may take on trainees and assistants.

 - Commercial studios, which are a significant employer in the industry, are based mainly in London, but there are a few in other large cities.